OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 .. note:: For security reasons, you may define different users to access different ESX Clusters.
 A different user can defined in OpenNebula per ESX cluster, which is encapsulated in OpenNebula as an OpenNebula host.

-- All ESX hosts belonging to the same ESXcluster to be exposed to OpenNebula **must** share one datastore among them.
-A cluster **may** have DRS enanled. and shared storage for the ESX Clusters that are going .
+- All ESX hosts belonging to the same ESX cluster to be exposed to OpenNebula **must** share one datastore among them.
+The ESX cluster **must** have DRS enabled.

 - **Save as VMs Templates those VMs that will be instantiated through the OpenNebula provisioning portal**